palletops/lein-uberimage/README.md

 # uberimage

-A Leiningen plugin to generate a [docker][docker] image that runs a project's uberjar.
+A Leiningen plugin to generate a [docker](http://www.docker.com/) image that runs a project's uberjar.

 ## Usage